crmcog/sf-cog/docs/admin-guide/15-platform-fundamentals.md

 Any page reached by clicking through a tab is typically based on the root business object that the tab is based on or a related entity.
 This makes sense since we (pretend to ) learn our organizational skills from 'day 0'.

+You can create tabs for -

+1. Any objects that you create
+1. Any Lightning or Visualforce pages that you create
+1. Lightning Components can be housed in a tab as well
+1. Any external web pages that need to be displayed in a separate tab

+To create a tab -

+1. Navigate to **Setup**
+1. Find for **Tabs**
+1. Create away them tabs

 ### Pages and Views

 You click on tabs to go to pages that contain list or detail views.
 These typically show UI elements like labels, fields, buttons or more complex elements like graphs, tables, etc.